Waterloo: The History of Four Days, Three Armies and Three Battles: Foreword

 There is an agreed story.
 Napoleon attacks Wellington's right in an attempt to draw the Duke's reserves to that part of the battlefield, then launches a massive attack on the Duke's left.
 That attack fails.
 Act Two is the great cavalry assault on the Duke's centre-right, and Act Three, as the Prussians arrive stage left, is the desperate last assault by the undefeated Imperial Guard.
 To those can be added the subplots of the assaults on Hougoumont and the fall of La Haie Sainte.
 As a framework that has some merit, but the battle was far more complicated than that simple story suggests.
 To the men who were present it did not seem simple, or explicable, and one reason to write this book is to try and give an impression of what it was like to be on that field on that confusing day.".

 To that end, Cornwell's narrative is intercut with excerpts from letters and memoirs written by soldiers of all ranks, in all three of the participating armies (French, Anglo-Dutch, and Prussian).
-These first-person narratives come not only from the high commanders, such as Napoleon, Wellington, and Field Marshall von Blücher, but also Franz Lieber, Karl von Clausewitz, Cavalie Mercer, Louis Canler, Frederick Cavendish Ponsonby, the Reverend William Leeke, and many others.
+These first-person narratives come not only from the high commanders, such as Napoleon, Wellington, and Field Marshall von Blücher, but also Franz Lieber, Carl von Clausewitz, Cavalié Mercer, Louis Canler, Frederick Ponsonby, the Reverend William Leeke, and many others.